JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q863247" title="nomenclature">
 <param ve-entity eid="Q13996" title="Mediterranean climate">
 <param ve-entity eid="Q355691" title="Jacques Philippe Cornut" aliases="Jacques Philippe Cornut's">
 The nomenclature confusion surrounding the _Pelargonium_ is borne out in the case of _Pelargonium triste_: the first species cultivated in Britain in the early 1600s. _P. triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_.
-That misidentification probably stemmed from Europeans’ prior familiarity with _[Geranium](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:327764-2)_ species native to the Mediterranean Basin, prompting them to liken the then mysterious pelargonium to plants already known to them.
-This portrait of _P. triste_ from Jacques Philippe Cornut’s 1635-book _[Canadensium Plantarum](https://bibdigital.rjb.csic.es/idurl/1/13506)_ shows a striking view of the entire plant beneath the now incorrect name “Geranium triste.”
+That misidentification stemmed from Europeans’ familiarity with _[Geranium](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:327764-2)_ species native to the Mediterranean Basin, prompting them to liken pelargoniums to plants they already knew.
+This portrait of _P. triste_ from Jacques Philippe Cornut’s 1635-book _[Canadensium Plantarum](https://bibdigital.rjb.csic.es/idurl/1/13506)_ shows a striking view of the plant beneath the now incorrect name “Geranium triste.”
 Its designer used a naturalistic style to describe the plant’s feather-shaped leaves, stork’s beak fruit, tiny five-petal flowers, and tuberous roots.
 However, without color, it is difficult to grasp why the sad pelargonium was named thusly after the dull hue of its foliage or flowers.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], Jacques-Philippe Cornut, _Canadensium Plantarum_, Paris, Venundantur apud Simonem Le Moyne, 1635, Biblioteca Digital">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pelargonium_triste_4.jpg/852px-Pelargonium_triste_4.jpg" title="_Pelargonium triste_ has not been widely hybridized and cultural interest in the plant is limited mainly to those who appreciate its historical importance. _Pelargonium triste_ at the University of California Botanical Garden, Berkeley, California, Stan Shebs, April 2007, Wikimedia Commons, CC BY-SA 3.0">